HI discs of L$_{\ast}$ galaxies as probes of the baryonic physics of galaxy evolution: HI disc morphologies

 \subsection{Method}

 Here we focus on the Asymmetry, Smoothness and Gini indicators to quantify the structure of the entire \hi disc of the galaxies.
 We utilise the ray-tracing capability of {\sc{arepo}} to generate \hi surface density projections for every simulated galaxy in the sample, including those from \fc box.
+Since the majority of \hi is in the warm phase, surface density maps should provide a reasonable estimate of the HI emission, but a full forward modelling with radiative transfer would be desirable for an one-to-one comparison with observations.
 The projections are generated face-on, in a box 60 kpc a side, centred on the centre of the galaxy.
 This is defined as the position of the particle with the minimum gravitational potential energy for \emp~haloes identified with {\sc{subfind}} and corresponds to the position where the total matter density is maximised for \fc box haloes identified with AMIGA.
 The \hi surface density maps have an intrinsic resolution of 20 pc per pixel.
 We then apply a Gaussian smoothing kernel with full-width half-maximum corresponding to 80 pc, comparable to the minimum gravitational softening length of the \emp~galaxies.
 Prior to computing the nonparametric morphological indicators, we apply a surface density cut corresponding to a HI column density of $7\times10^{19}~\rm cm^{-2}$, comparable in sensitivity to e.g.\ the {\sc{bluedisk}} \citep{Wang2013} or THINGS \citep{Walter2008} data and well within the sensitivity of SKA-precursor surveys MHONGOOSE \citep{deBlok2016} and MIGHTEE \citep{Maddox2021}.

 As a test for these choices, we also explore how a more conservative cut affects the results by recomputing the statistics for a cut at $3\times10^{20}~\rm cm^{-2}$, and at a coarser resolution of 500 pc.
 Furthermore, we also create maps at inclinations of 10, 30, 50 and 70$^{\circ}$ and measure Gini, Smoothness and Asymmetry.
 Notably, the qualitative trends discussed in Section~\ref{ss:morphr} are not strongly affected by these changes, as especially the Asymmetry varies little with inclination.
 We refer the reader to Appendix~\ref{A:GAS+} for a more extensive discussion.